Report on Annual Expenditures for Travel, Hospitality and Conferences 2015–2016

 |International Travel by Minister and Minister's Staff

-Travel for public servants and non-public servants: Compared with fiscal year 2013–14, departmental travel expenditures decreased mainly due to
+Travel for public servants and non-public servants: Compared with 2014–15, departmental travel expenditures increased primarily due to increased travel to deliver in-class learning to public servants in the regions.

 - Date modified: